uudashr/gopkgs/README.md

 Use -workDir={path} to speed up the package search.
 This will ignore any vendor package outside the package root.
 ```

+### Library

+This project adheres to the Go modules [release strategy](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) by using the `Major subdirectory` approach.

+Starting from version `v2.0.3`, you're able to use either `github.com/uudashr/gopkgs` or `github.com/uudashr/gopkgs/v2` versions independently.

+The tool `cmd/gopkgs` uses `v2` package internally.

 ### Example